Diamondbacks vs. Reds Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Jonathan India, Corbin Carroll and others in the Cincinnati Reds-Arizona Diamondbacks matchup at Great American Ball Park on Saturday at 4:10 PM ET.
+Player prop bet options for Corbin Carroll and others are available when the Cincinnati Reds host the Arizona Diamondbacks at Great American Ball Park on Sunday at 1:40 PM ET.

 Bet on this matchup or its props with BetMGM!